esx-overextended/es_extended/README.md

 * Reduced Framework Dependency Resources: This aims to streamline resource allocation by minimizing the framework's dependency resources. **(WIP)**

+* Enhanced Job Module: Integrated pre-defined job duties and job types

+* Revived Some Previous ESX Functions: Reinstated the original ESX HUD and reintroduced the esx:getSharedObject event for loading of the ESX object in external resources

 ### ℹ Information